-The Sooners had Buddy Hield, Cam Clark and Jordan Woodard go a combined 3 of 15 from the floor in the first half, Clark and Ryan Spangler sat out big stretches of the half with foul trouble and Texas outscored OU by 20 in the paint.
+Thehad Buddy , Cam Clark and Jordan Woodard go a combined 3 of 15 from the floor in the first half, Clark and Ryan sat out big stretches of the half with foul trouble and Texas outscored OU by 20 in the paint.

 But Oklahoma showed its improvement, pulling off a 77-65 win over the Longhorns in front of an estimated 9,107 at the Lloyd Noble Center on Saturday afternoon.

 The wins keeps Oklahoma’s hopes for second place in the Big 12 alive.

 The Sooner offense has rolled along all year, but its defense was questionable for large stretches.

 But OU forced 16 Texas turnovers and converted those into 23 points.

 Isaiah Cousins has been a big piece in Oklahoma’s defensive resurgence, and he continued that against the Longhorns.

 Cousins had three steals and turned them all into points at the other end.
 Twice, Cousins scored himself within moments of forcing the steal.

 “It just came with the game,” Cousins said.
 “I was very aggressive on defense and we got steals.
 We were just at the right spot at the right time.”

 Theare in the right spot a lot more lately.